Do Go On - 396 - Rosemary Brown: A Musical Seance

 Discussion (0)

-Hello and welcome to another episode of Do Go On.
+Welcome to another episode of Doogone.

-My name is Dave Warnocki and as always I'm here with Jess Perkins and Matt Stewart.
+I'm here with Jess Perkins and Matt Stewart.

 How good is it to be alive and all aboard?

-We've got the dining cart, enjoy that.
+We've got the dining cart.

-Well I wish I was never born and I'll see you on the poop deck.
+Well, I wish I was never born and I'll see you on the poop deck.

 I think they could all work.